 - 1/4 teaspoon ground nutmeg

 - 2 cups (260g) grated carrots (about 4 large)

 - 3/4 cup (100g) chopped pecans

 Cream Cheese Frosting

-- 8 ounces (224 grams) cream cheese, softened to room temperature
+- 8 ounces (224g) cream cheese, softened to room temperature

-- Preheat oven to 350F degrees.
-Spray 9 or 10inch springform pan with nonstick cooking spray.
+- Preheat oven to 350°F (177°C).
+Spray 9-inch springform pan or 10-inch springform pan with nonstick cooking spray.
 I do not recommend a regular circle or square pan, as the cake may rise above.
 Set aside.

 - Set out the cream cheese for the frosting so it may soften as you make the cake batter.

 - Make the carrot cake: In a large bowl with a handheld or stand mixer fitted with a paddle attachment on medium speed, combine the brown sugar and oil.
 Beat in the yogurt until fully combined – about 60 seconds.
 Mixture will be gritty and thick.
 Add the eggs, one at a time, beating well after each addition.
 Mix in the vanilla.
 Set aside.